svj-aventador/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/key-generation-methods/validation_create.md

 # validation_create
 [[Source]](https://github.com/ripple/rippled/blob/315a8b6b602798a4cff4d8e1911936011e12abdb/src/ripple/rpc/handlers/ValidationCreate.cpp "Source")

 Use the `validation_create` command to generate [cryptographic keys a `rippled` server can use to identify itself to the network](peer-protocol.html#node-key-pair).
 Similar to the [wallet_propose method][], this method only generates a set of keys in the proper format.
-It does not any makes changes to the SGY Ledger data or server configuration.
+It does not any makes changes to the RCP Ledger data or server configuration.

 _The `validation_create` method is an [admin method](admin-rippled-methods.html) that cannot be run by unprivileged users._